tibbe/haskell-style-guide/haskell-style.md

         , age       :: Int     -- ^ Age
         } deriving (Eq, Show)

+### List Declarations

+Align the elements in the list.
+Example:

+    exceptions =
+        [ InvalidStatusCode
+        , MissingContentHeader
+        , InternalServerError
+        ]

+Optionally, you can skip the first newline.
+Use your judgement.

+    directions = [ North
+                 , East
+                 , South
+                 , West
+                 ]

 ### Pragmas

 Put pragmas immediately following the function they apply to.